bhavyakeniya/sliceit/README.md

 	- loadbalancer (which will run nginx)
 	- appserver (on which the application will be deployed) &nbsp;
-	Required SSH connections will be automatically setup within the containers and thus imitating the real world stack &nbsp;
+	Required SSH connections will be automatically setup within the containers and thus imitating the real world stack.
+	&nbsp;
 - Enter the Control machine with the following command: